ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

 ### Install
 This editor should be installed on your local machine (ie. workstation, laptop).
-Please visit [Visudal Studio Code](https://code.visualstudio.com/download) for software download.
+Please visit [Visual Studio Code](https://code.visualstudio.com/download) for software download.

 ### Remote Editing
 To setup Visual Studio Code to remotely edit files on the cluster, please go to slides 13 on this [guide](https://docs.google.com/presentation/d/1pEXb4H47atpWruV0qxoYcZxtLc3dPk9ehIXNkf8Zv1g/edit?usp=sharing)